Iguazú Falls: Puentes Destination Guide

 Bug spray, sunscreen, bathing suit, good walking shoes

-Note: The yellow fever vaccine is not obligatory for Iguazu, so you do not need to have it to go there, especially in the areas where you will be during your trip, which are not in the deep jungle.
-Some students choose to get the yellow fever vaccine anyway, and you can do so for free through the Argentina Ministry of Health.
+Note: The yellow fever vaccine is not obligatory for Iguazú, so you do not need to have it to go there, especially in the areas where you will likely be during your trip, which are not in the deep jungle.
+Some people do choose to get the yellow fever vaccine anyway, and you can do so for free through the Argentina Ministry of Health.